mathspp/mathspp/pages/02.blog/2020-apl-competition/item.en.md

  > "Understanding the nuances of the problem is the key to developing a good algorithm."

 I did went online and looked up literature on subset sum problems...
-And I found nothing to looked suitable for this problem.
+And I found nothing that looked suitable for this problem.

 The point here is that my solution is pretty much brute-force...
 But it is really elegant (or at least, I think it is) in the sense that it is purely array-oriented; and because the problem statement guarantees a cap on the size of the input, it works really fast...
-So all in all, I am very happy with this solution of mine _but_ the judges of the competition may not!
+So all in all, I am very happy with this solution of mine _but_ the judges of the competition may not be!

 #### Problem 9